01 of 05

 Add a Hint of Spice

-- Nutmeg is perfect in holiday cocktails.
+- Nutmeg is nice with sugar and perfect for holiday cocktails.

 - Ground herbs, such as lavender, are fun additions to both sugars and salts.